Generative Imputation and Stochastic Prediction: Proposed Method

 To generate samples from the distribution of missing features conditioned on the observed features, we follow the idea first suggested by \citet{yoon2018gain}.
 In this paradigm, a generator network is responsible for generating imputations while a discriminator is trying to distinguish imputed features from observed features (see Figure~\ref{fig:arch}).

 Specifically, the generator function $G(\bm{x}_i, \bm{k}_i, \bm{z}) \in \mathbb{R}^d $ generates an imputed feature vector, based on observed features, the corresponding mask, and a Gaussian noise vector ($\bm{z}$).
-Note that, in order to achieve the final imputed vector, $\widehat{\bm{x}}_i$, we blend (or, merge) the output of the generator with the input features to replace generated values with the exact values of observed features:
+Here, $\bm{x}_i$ is not revealing any information about missing values as they are represented by invalid values in $\bm{x}_i$ and are indicated by the mask vector $\bm{k}_i$.
+In order to achieve the final imputed vector, $\widehat{\bm{x}}_i$, we blend (or, merge) the output of the generator with the input features to replace generated values with the exact values of observed features:

 where $\bm{x}_{i,j}$ refers to $j$'th feature of sample $i$.
 Also, note that by sampling $\bm{z}$ multiple times, we can obtain different imputation samples from the conditional distribution indicated by $\widehat{\bm{x}}_i^l$ where $l$ is the sample number.